 Head off on a holiday to one of our Greek destinations and prepare to savour all the flavours.
-Traditional Greek food has a reputation for being drizzled in olive oil and manages to mix in a good blend of meat-based dishes and some fab veggie favourites, too.
+Traditional Greek food has a reputation for being soaked in olive oil and manages to mix in a good blend of meat-based dishes and some fab veggie favourites, too.

 Greece is known for its vast history and culture and its cuisine is a huge part of that past as well.
 Whether you travel to the mainland or to one of the idyllic islands, you’ll be able to sample the greatest Greek food wherever you end up.

 To help you out, we’ve rounded up the must-eat specialities for when you’re in Greece.
 Warning: this’ll make you hungry.

 A slab of hearty moussaka is a staple found on most menus in Greece.
 This Mediterranean main dish hails from the country, so you’ll be well placed to sample this absolute classic.
-It’s the Greek version of lasagne, but made with potatoes, lamb and aubergines instead.
+It’s the Greek answer to lasagne, made with potatoes, lamb and aubergines.
 Although it can be solely crafted with local veg, it does vary from region to region.
 You’ll most likely come across it filled with a healthy portion of ground meat, but a fresh side salad can cut the richness well.

 Lunch or dinner, this is a sure-fire winner.
 You’ll usually have your pick of chicken, pork or lamb when you opt for souvlaki and the meat is grilled on a skewer.
 It’s nice and succulent with a crispy, charred taste to its outside.
 Pair it with a pita bread, roasted potatoes, Greek salads and lashings of tzatziki or tahini, and you’ll be in your element.

 Forget the standard kebab – this local spin on fast food is beyond divine!
 The original meat used in this Greek go-to was lamb, but you’ll just as easily come across chicken, pork and beef.
 As for the full package, expect a lush combo of meat, freshly-chopped salad, tomato, onion and tzatziki enveloped in a soft flatbread or pita.
 Play your cards right and you might even find a few French fries in there for luck!